DC Water Bloom: A Biosolids for Land Application Success Story

 Bloom Biosolids Studies: Testaments to an Effective and Sustainable Soil Product

-Through various studies, Bloom showed remarkable effects on plant growth and soil health in multiple ecosystems.
+Through various studies on Bloom's benefits, it showed remarkable effects on plant growth and soil health in multiple ecosystems.
 A few of these studies are summarised below:

 1. Bloom biosolids improve roadside-like soil, supporting turfgrass growth